mattmajestic/railway-databases/README.md

+# Railway Free Databases

-# FastAPI Apps with Multiple Databases 🚀
+## FastAPI Apps with Multiple Databases 🚀

 Explore a variety of FastAPI applications, each backed by a different database, with Docker Compose.
 Choose your preferred database and run the respective application effortlessly. 📦